-- 1. All Students MUST have their identification card (ID) in their possession at school and while attending school related activities at all times. - 2.
+- 1. All Students MUST have their identification card in their possession at school and while attending school related activities. - 2.
 Students MUST have their ID card and a hall pass if out of class during assigned class time.
 Students being requested by the office will be sent an office call slip. - 3.
 Students are to exhibit acceptable standards of behavior at all times on campus and during school activities.